csswizardry/csswizardry.github.com/_posts/2024-09-13-optimising-for-high-latency-environments.md

 <small>**In the terrifying case you are running HTTP and not HTTPS, get that fixed as
 a matter of urgency.**</small>

-If we upgrade to HTTP/2, we have to also be running HTTPS—it’s part of the requirements.
+If we upgrade to HTTP/2, we have to also be running HTTPS — it’s part of the requirements.
 It’s safe to assume, therefore, that if you’re running HTTP/2, you’re also running securely.
 That does mean more latency, though…